I waited to get a mammogram. Then I got breast cancer. But here's the twist.

 After my diagnosis, I had a brief, irrational moment when I thought getting cancer was my comeuppance for refusing all those annual mammograms.
 The side-eyes from doctors checking out my rather large tumor suggested some believed that, too.
 But there’s evidence that more mammograms might not have helped me.
 What’s more, if I had opted for them earlier, I might have made it harder for women who really needed one to get it.

 To understand why, it’s important to know the history of mammogram recommendations.
-For years, experts urged women 40 or older to get mammograms every year—the idea was that early cancer detection saves lives.
+For years, experts urged women 40 and older to get mammograms every year—the idea was that early cancer detection saves lives.
 But then science showed that mammograms for younger women aren’t very accurate and lead to lots of false positive results and unnecessary intervention.
 All that overtreatment is expensive—one study puts the cost at $4 billion a year.
 So in 2009, the task force changed its guidelines to recommend that most women start the exams at age 50 and get them only every two years.
 I’m a case in point: Earlier, more frequent mammograms would probably not have changed my prognosis; my tumor, nearly three centimeters and big enough to feel, didn’t even show up on the mammogram I eventually did have—that took an ultrasound.
 That’s not unusual.
 Screening mammograms miss about 20 percent of all cancers.

 Yet women’s behavior—and their doctors’—hasn’t changed much since 2009.
 As my physician once explained, “Sometimes we find things.”
 According to the Centers for Disease Control and Prevention, in 2015, about 64 percent of women older than 40 reported having a mammogram within the previous two years.
 In 2016, an analysis by the Breast Cancer Surveillance Consortium showed that nearly 30 percent of women who had mammograms between 2007 and 2013 were under the age of 50.
 All that testing could affect the ability of women who do have a tumor to get diagnostic mammograms.